brueck1988/night_writer/pseudocode.md

   Create output text file comprised of braile from input Translate the input into braile.
-    each character will be an element in an array. iterate through a data set that equates each letter to a array.
+    each character will be an element in an array.
+    Create this conversion table or braille dictionary iterate through a data set that equates each letter to a array. output the results. (each row shall be no more than 40 braille characters or 80 characters wide)

       Covert braile back into letters.
         braile will be in 2x6 matrix.